What is a Special Needs Trust?

 Third-party funded SNTs are easier to set up and do not require a payback clause.
 They are funded with assets belonging to a person other than the trust beneficiary, and to which the beneficiary never had possession or legal interest.

 For the purposes of this article, when we mention a Special Needs Trust, we are talking about a third-party funded SNT.
-They encompass the common scenario where a parent of a Special Needs child creates and funds a trust for their child’s benefit to prevent the loss of government benefits.
+They encompass the common scenario where a parent of a child with a disability creates and funds a trust for that child’s benefit to prevent the loss of government benefits.

 Why Create a Special Needs Trust?